What is an RESP?

 Why should I use an RESP?

-If you don’t have that much ready to go, that’s OK, too.
+If you don’t have that much ready to go, that’s okay.
 Any unused grant money is carried forward, though you can't net more than $1,000 in free cash in any one year.
 The grant lasts until the beneficiary turns 17, and you have to start saving before age 15 to get the last two years.

-You don’t even need to put a cent into your RESP to qualify for the bond; you just need to have one.
+You don’t even need to put a dime into your RESP to qualify for the bond; you just need to have one.
 The government will contribute up to $2,000, starting with up to $500 for the first year and $100 installments for every year the child is eligible until they turn 15.

 What happens if my kid doesn’t go to school?